 - The largest animal to ever live, the blue whale, doesn’t have any teeth.

-- Dinosaurs, like reptiles today, were able to regrow teeth.
+- Dinosaurs, like reptiles today, could regrow teeth.

 In the wild, dogs and cats don’t get tooth decay, but when they eat human food, they can get cavities.